Membership Orientation

 General Membership Info

-Membership categories include an Annual Family Membership, Senior Membership for those age 65 and over and a Lifetime Membership.
+Membership categories include an Annual Family Membership, Senior Membership for those age 65 and over.
 Guests may be brought by members.
 Each member is allowed up to two guests at any one time.
-Current membership dues are $100 Annual Family, $50 Annual Senior and $1000 Lifetime membership.

-General membership meetings are held four times per year.
+General membership meetings are held 1 time per year.
 The dates and times for these meetings are posted on our club website.

-The Club's primary means of communication and information is via our newly updated website which is unakarodandgun.com.
+The Club's primary means of communication and information is via our website which is unakarodandgun.com.
 Email addresses, contact phone numbers, event details, rules and schedules can be found on the website.

 The 3 General Firearm Safety Rules